mkkaushiksjce/Knowledge-books/README.md

 # Realbooks
-Curated list of awesome that was not designed to scare you off, these books teach you things for your life not for passing your internals!!!
+Curated list of awesome books that was not designed to scare you off, these books teach you things for your life not for passing your internals!!!